Joberman/process_sat/README.txt

 		         cornerFileList - A list of the corner files in cornerDir that should be searched for corner files that match the input file.
-Should be comma-separated list of arbitrary length
+Should be comma-separated list of arbitrary length.
+					  Set to empty string (right hand side of equals sign or colon blank for input file or command line, respectively) to use
+					  all files in the cornerdir.
+Order does not matter, files will be matched based on orbit number.

 	      OMI_NO2_NASA_HDF_v1_2
 		  Parser: HDFnasaomil2